-The balance of the Group's investment property in the rental housing in Israel segment - As of June 30, 2023, the balance amounted to NIS 1.7 billion, similar to the balance on December 31, 2022.
+The balance of the Group's investment property in the rental housing in Israel segment - As of 30 September 2023, the balance amounted to NIS 1.9 billion compared with approx. NIS 1.7 billion on 31 December 2022.
+The main change derives from investments in the properties segment.

-Change from fair value adjustment of investment property and investment property under construction in the segment - The loss from the fair value adjustment of investment property of the segment totaled approx. NIS 7 million in the Report Period (no profit or loss was recorded in the same period last year).
-The properties are presented according to valuations carried out by an independent appraiser as of June 30, 2023.
+Change from fair value adjustment of investment property and investment property under construction in the segment - The loss from the fair value adjustment of investment property of the segment totaled approx. NIS 12 million in the Report Period compared with a profit of approx. NIS 11 million in the same period last year.
+The properties are presented according to valuations carried out by an independent appraiser as of 30 June 2023.